C-P-3.com

 C-P-3.com is the fourth studio album by the rapper C-Murder.
-It was released on October 23, 2001, by TRU Records and Priority Records with production by Rod (Bass Heavy) Tillman Carlos Stephens and Donald XL Robertson.
+It was released on October 23, 2001, by TRU Records and Priority Records with production by Bass Heavy, Carlos Stephens, and Donald XL Robertson.
 It was C-Murder's first album since leaving No Limit Records.
+The title of the album is a reference to the Calliope Projects, where the artist grew up.
+It is also a reference to R.Kelly’s TP-2.COM album, released the year before.

 Commercial performance

 C-P-3.com was not as successful as C-Murder's previous three albums, only peaking at #45 on the Billboard 200 and #10 on the Top R&B/Hip-Hop Albums.
-C-P-3.com has sold over 250,000 copies to date.

 Singles

 There were two music videos from the album, "What U Gonna Do" and "I'm Not Just".
 Both were released in 2002, although the single and radio versions were released in 2001.
 They were C-Murder's last two music videos before he was arrested in 2002 for allegedly beating and shooting a fan.
 BET and MTV stopped playing the videos after his arrest.